syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Headers-and-Footers.md

 ---
 title: Working with Headers and Footers | Syncfusion
-description: This section explains how to create Headers and Footers in the PDF document
+description: This section explains how to create Headers and Footers in the PDF document using Syncfusion .NET PDF library
 platform: file-formats
 control: PDF
 documentation: UG